Looking for a business loan

 The second part is the interaction between the IRP and the GST/E-Way Bill systems.
 The e-invoice data gets sent to the GST system, where the GSTR-1 return gets auto-populated.
 The e-invoice data also gets sent to the e-way bill system, where Part A of the e-way bill gets generated, and if transporter details are provided, then Part B gets generated as well.
 If not, Part B can be generated at a later point in time.
 Hence, e-invoicing has reduced a taxpayer’s workflow to a large extent by eliminating multiple data entries.

 In case of bulk generation of IRN using offline too, download the offline tool available on the portal: https://einvoice1.gst.gov.in/.
 Enter the invoice details and validate the entries.
 Generate the JSON file and upload it after logging into the portal.
-For the rest of the methods, the taxpayer must register his APIs by logging into the e-invoice portal and use the API credentials to connect and generate IRN and e-way bill.
+For the rest of the methods, the taxpayer must register his APIs by logging into the e-invoice portal and using the API credentials to connect and generate IRN and e-way bills.

 The e-Invoice format is exhaustive.
 It caters to different industries and businesses using a single format.
 Here is an example of an e-Invoice format.